sib-swiss/SchoolRNA2020/single_cell/code/project_report.md

 ### Cell Clustering
 - Consult the Glossary or additional sources for help
-- What is graph?
+- What is a graph?
-- Which kind of graphs is more robust to represent your data?
+- Which kind of graph is the most robust to represent your data?
 - Why do we need to cluster our cells?
-- Which parameters have you choose when clustering?
+- Which parameters have you chosen when clustering?
 - How can you tell which clustering resolution is best?
 - Do the clustering reflect the cell separation seen by the visualization method you are using?
-- Describe in form of text the rational for this step in your markdown report.
+- Describe in form of text the rationale for this step in your markdown report

 <br/>